-Social Security Taxes: A flat percentage is deducted from your paycheck based on your taxable income.
-You pay 50% of this percentage, and we pay the other 50%.
+Social Security Taxes A flat percentage that's based on your taxable income.

-State and Local Income Taxes: Deductions are determined by your W-4 and vary by location.
+State and Local Income Taxes The amount withheld for these taxes is determined by you and varies by location.